 Do Honda cars have transmission problems?

-- The early 2000 Honda cars, SUVs and VANs with the automatic transmission had a high failure rate.
+- The early 2000 Honda cars, SUVs, and VANs with automatic transmission had a high failure rate.

 How long do Honda automatic transmissions last?

 - A Honda transmission can fail as early as 60,000 miles or last up to 300,000 miles.
 The life span of a Honda transmission depends on the transmission model and proper maintenance.

 - Change transmission fluid at the recommended interval.

 - Every time you change gears between P, R, and D, make sure your Honda is fully stopped.